 Ragnhild did her M.Sc. at the University of Bergen as part of the Proteomics Unit at the Department of Biomedicine.
 She is currently a PhD candidate in the Barsnes Group within the field of proteomics and cell-biology.
-The title of the PhD project is “Using meta-analyses of proteomics data to identify novel disease networks in multiple sclerosis”.
+The title of her PhD project is “Using meta-analyses of proteomics data to identify novel disease networks in multiple sclerosis”.

-Christoffer Hjeltnes Støle
+Christoffer Hjeltnes Støle, M.Sc.